Syed-Ammar-21/Simon-Game/README.md

 # 🎮 Simon Game

-A web-based version of the classic **Simon Game** — test your memory by repeating an increasingly difficult sequence of lights and sounds.
+A web-based version of the classic **Simon Game** to test your memory by repeating an increasingly difficult sequence of lights and sounds.

 ## 📸 Preview
 ![Simon Game Preview](Simon.png)